 Kath Darby joined Malmesbury School’s Governing Body in December 2007 as a Community Governor and became a Trustee on the formation of the Trust in 2015.
 She has spent over forty years working in Higher and Secondary education which includes twelve years as Headteacher of a large Comprehensive school and seven years as an Educational Consultant.
 She has worked at National level with Headteachers’ Associations and Government departments.
 She has previously served on the Governing Bodies of three Comprehensive schools.
 Kath chairs the Staffing Committee and links with the Mathematics Faculty.

 David Few joined Malmesbury School’s Governing Body in 2012 and became a Trustee on the formation of the Trust in 2015.
 Previously he served for four years as a parent governor of Brinkworth Earl Danby’s School.
-David is a Chartered Engineer and Fellow of the Institution of Civil Engineers and a Director in Europe’s largest design consultancy currently working in the Energy Sector.
+His son attended Malmesbury school until 2017.
+David is a Chartered Engineer and Fellow of the Institution of Civil Engineers.
+He works in the renewable energy sector, currently developing the world’s largest offshore windfarm which will be around 100 miles off the Teesside coast.

 Graeme Martin joined Bradon Forest’s Governing Body in 2003 and served as Chair of the Resources Committee.
 He became a Trustee on the formation of the Trust in 2015.
 Graeme has two daughters who both attended Bradon Forest, before moving on to further education.
 Graeme works in IT leadership and is currently studying for an MSc in Strategic Planning.